minvws/nl-rdo-max/docs/setup.md

 # Setup

-As Inge6 is a OIDC <-> SAML bridge, one has to have files for both.
+As MAX is an OIDC <-> SAML bridge, one has to have files for both.
 Each file is described below.
-Further, one needs to create an `inge6.conf` to define all settings.
-An example is found in inge6.conf.example with the corresponding explanations.
+Further, one needs to create a `max.conf` to define all settings.
+An example is found in `max.conf.example` with the corresponding explanations.

 ## OIDC

-For the Open ID Connect protocol we need a file containing the allowed clients.
+For the OpenID Connect protocol we need a file containing the allowed clients.
 These clients are defined in the `clients_file` setting in the settings file.
 An example of such a file is found under `clients.json.example`.

+You need to configure supported login methods which are usually configured in `login_methods.json` (configured by the `login_methods_file_path` setting in `max.conf`).
+An example of such a file is found under `login_methods.json.example`.

 Finally, one needs to setup a public-private keypair for signing and verification of JWT tokens.
 Both locations configurable in the settings file.

-In short, setup these files:
+In short, setup these files (within and in addition to `max.conf` itself):

-- `clients_file`, location configurable in the settings.
+- `clients_file`, allowed clients, location and filename configurable in the settings
+- `login_methods_file_path`, login methods, location and filename configurable in the settings
-- `rsa_private_key`, for JWT token signing.
-Location configurable in the settings
+- `rsa_private_key`, for JWT token signing, location and filename configurable in the settings
-- `rsa_public_key`, for JWT token verification.
-Location configurable in the settings
+- `rsa_public_key`, for JWT token verification, location and filename configurable in the settings

 ## SAML

-SAML handles the communication between Inge6 and the IdP, short for Identity Provider, which is either TVS or DigiD.
+SAML handles the communication between MAX and the IdP, short for Identity Provider, which is either [TVS](https://www.dictu.nl/toegangverleningservice) or [DigiD](https://www.logius.nl/onze-dienstverlening/toegang/digid).
 To make this work we need to setup the SAML directory.

 In the configured `identity_provider_settings` file, please make sure that these files are available for each IdP, and reference to the correct IdP files: